-In terms of parking PCNS, overall there was a 1% increase in the number of PCNs issued and a 2% decrease in the number of appeals received.
-The proportion of PCNs resulting in an appeal has therefore dropped.
+In terms of parking PCNS, overall there was a 1% increase in the number of PCNs issued and a 4% decrease in the number of appeals received.
+The proportion of PCNs resulting in an appeal has therefore continues to decrease.

-In contrast, the number of bus lane PCNs increased by 5% and the number of appeals increased by 8% so the proportion of PCNs that resulted in an appeal has increased.
+In contrast, the number of bus lane PCNs increased by 30% and the number of appeals increased by 60% so the proportion of PCNs that resulted in an appeal has increased significantly, as would be expected with new locations becoming enforceable.